 Sometimes Games Are Annoying

 I have always loved to play Android games.
 Yet there are certain things in games that absolutely annoy me.
-This is the reason why annoyance factor is one of the things I consider when reviewing new games.
-This post is going to go over six things developers do in Android games that annoy me.
+This post is going to go over five things developers do in Android games that annoy me.

 Some Android games go way too overboard with ads.
-I don’t mind ads sometimes shown in menus and after long sessions of gameplay.
+I don’t mind ads sometimes shown in menus and after long sessions of game play.
 But some games show full screen and video ads after every user action.
-Distracting banner ads are also the best!
-I once saw a game that showed video ads for using menus.

 I can’t think of any mobile game so good I would spend money on a monthly basis.
 Developers would need to give the best deals ever for this to even begin to feel worthwhile.

-This is another mild inconvenience some games have in them.
-Developers sometimes are too happy to spam every event, sale and in-game activity at users when they open the game or go back to menus.
-When done enough they start to feel like a form of spam.
+Some developers spam every event, sale and in-game activity at users when they open the game or go back to menus.